edespino/cloudberry-site/docs/sql-stmts/create-server.md

 **`IF NOT EXISTS`**

 Do not throw an error if a server with the same name already exists.
-Cloudberry Database issues a notice in this case.
+Apache Cloudberry issues a notice in this case.
 Note that there is no guarantee that the existing server is anything like the one that would have been created.

 **`server_name`**